ruhlio/athel/INSTALL.md

 - `npm -g install npm` - update npm to the latest version
 - `npm install` - pull local dependencies
 - `npm install -g brunch` - will put `brunch` into the path, can be skipped by using =node_modules/brunch/bin/brunch= directly

-## TODO emagic
-I had to copy the .so to somewhere for testing...<br>
-UPDATE: I'm not sure what I meant by this

 # Running